Government to Citizen

 FASTag is an Electronic Toll Collection system in India operated by NHAI.
 FASTag is a simple to use, reloadable tag which enables automatic deduction of toll charges and lets you pass through the toll plaza without stopping for cash transaction.
 The tag employs Radio-frequency Identification (RFID) technology and is affixed on the vehicle's windscreen after the tag account is active.
 It is currently operational at more than 425 toll plazas across national and state highways.

-CSC SPV has partnered with NHAI to dispense FASTags through the network of CSCs.
+CSC has partnered with NHAI to dispense FASTags through the network of CSCs.
 VLEs will dispense FASTags at the toll plazas after procuring them through the Digital Seva Portal; register customer details on portal and affix the tag on the car.

-Ministry of External Affairs partnered with CSC SPV in 2014 to launch Passport Seva services through CSCs across the rural hinterland.
+Ministry of External Affairs partnered with CSC in 2014 to launch Passport Seva services through CSCs across the rural hinterland.
 Services available through CSCs include filling and uploading of Passport Application Form, payment of fee and scheduling of appointment for visit to Passport Kendra.
 During 2016-17, around 2.19 lakh Passport applications were submitted through the CSC network across the country.

 Applications for new PAN Card are processed through CSCs in collaboration with UTI Infrastructure Technology And Services Limited (UTIITSL) and National Securities Depository Limited (NSDL).
 PAN Card service through NSDL was introduced for CSCs in February 2016.
 During 2016-17, 28.94 lakh Applications for PAN Card have been submitted through CSCs.